NiryoRobotics/roscon-2025/src/hg_biermann_report.md

 ```
 The `run_loop` method is the one called by the main function, every time it is called we make the node spin once, in order to execute all the actions previously stated.

-We begin by verifying if an object has been detected by the IR sensor, in this case we sant to ensure that the conveyor is running.
-We then ant to return to the begining of the loop to wait for the next object, this can be perform in python by using a `continue` statement.
+We begin by verifying if an object has been detected by the IR sensor, in this case we want to ensure that the conveyor is running.
+We then want to return to the begining of the loop to wait for the next object, this can be performed in python by using a `continue` statement.

 If an object is detected, we call our `set_running` method from the conveyor controller to stop the conveyor belt.